RahulBendre1/legacy-ml-python/README.md

 2nd Edition, by Allen Downey

 ```
-1   The way of the program
+1   The way of the program                    1
+2   Variables, expressions and statements     9

 ```